fedspendingtransparency/usaspending-api/usaspending_api/agencies/README.md

 Examples include Department of Defense (DoD), Department of the Treasury (TREAS), Department of Health and Human Services (HHS), etc.  There are about 195 of these.

-Toptier Agencies are identified by their `cgac_code`.
-Unfortunately, that name is a bit of a misnomer.
+Toptier Agencies are identified by their `cgac_code` which is, unfortunately, a bit of a misnomer.
 While MOST agencies are identified by their three digit Common Government-Wide Accounting Classification (CGAC), there are several identified by their Financial Reporting Entity Code (FREC).
 This is a point of confusion for many new developers and is on a very